menu icon

 How to store

-These Biscoff scrolls are so quick and easier to prepare they are best made on the day they are eaten.
+These Biscoff scrolls are so quick and easy to prepare they are best made on the day they are eaten.
 In the unlikely event you have any left (doubtful, but you never know), they will store in an airtight container on the bench for up to three days, but they may start to go a little dry over time.

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on instagram so I can see your delicious creations! @keep_calm_and_eat_icecream